Revilo P. Oliver

 Revilo Pendleton Oliver (July 7, 1908 – August 20, 1994) was an American professor of Classical philology, Spanish, and Italian at the University of Illinois at Urbana-Champaign.
-He was a co-founder of the John Birch Society in 1958, where he published in its magazine, American Opinion, before resigning in 1966.
-He later advised a Holocaust denial group.
-He was a polemicist for right-wing, white nationalist and antisemitic causes.
+He was a founding member of the John Birch Society in 1958, where he published in its magazine, American Opinion, before resigning in 1966.
+He was a polemicist for right-wing, white supremacist and antisemitic causes.
+He later advised the Holocaust denial group the Institute for Historical Review.

 Oliver attracted national notoriety in the 1960s when he published an article after the President John F. Kennedy assassination, alleging that Lee Harvey Oswald was part of a Soviet conspiracy against the United States.
 He was called to testify before the Warren Commission investigating the murder.